Rokiis1/roadmap/QA/README.md

 **Key Concepts:**

-- **Load**: The amount of work a system is subjected to during testing.
+- **Load:** The amount of work a system is subjected to during testing.

-- **Objective**: Identify performance bottlenecks, measure response times, and assess system scalability.
+- **Objective:** Identify performance bottlenecks, measure response times, and assess system scalability.

-- **Types**: Concurrent users, transactions, or data volume are typically tested.
+- **Types:** Concurrent users, transactions, or data volume are typically tested.

-- **Tools**: Load testing tools like JMeter, Gatling, or locust can automate load simulations.
+- **Tools:** Load testing tools like JMeter, Gatling, or locust can automate load simulations.

 ![Loading Testing](./images/loadingTest.png)